leela-zero/leela-zero/CONTRIBUTING.md

 * Prefer "using" over typedefs.
 * Prefer uniform initialization.
 * Prefer default initializers for member variables.
+* Prefer emplace_back and making use of move assignment.
 * Aim for const-correctness.
 Prefer passing non-trivial parameters by const reference.
 * Use header include guards, not #pragma once (pragma once is non-standard, has issues with detecting identical files, and is slower https://gcc.gnu.org/bugzilla/show_bug.cgi?id=58770)
 * config.h is always the first file included.